|

 things in heaven and earth than in most scientists’ philosophy.

 – William Shakespeare, Hamlet.
+At a recent

 conference on spinal cord injury (SCI), a scientist expressed concern